yal067/cse15l-lab-reports/Lab1.md

 ![Image](Screen Shot 2023-01-14 at 22.00.17.png)

-By typing serveral simple letters, you can easily access the content of some files that saved in the computer.
-Those above are all interesting and useful commands that you should try!
+Interesting!
+By typing serveral simple letters, you can easily access the contents of some files that saved in the computer.
+Those above are all useful commands that you should try!

 - Finally, if you want to log out of your remote connecting in your terminal, try using these:
 1. press Ctrl-D